-9. You have to wait here few seconds and everything is good, you will have such an image with full focused.
+9. You have to wait here a few seconds and everything is good, you will have such an image with full focus.
 See the image below, all the layers are masked.
-This automated tool has taken the properly focused portions from all the images and blended together that results high quality full focused product image.
+This automated tool has taken the properly focused portions from all the images and blended together which results in high quality full focused product image.

 10. Anyway, it is all about focus stacking and auto-blending.
 But if you want a more lucrative image, you can retouch your image more.
 What result we have got is attached below.
 Look at the image, we have removed the background to place white another.
 We again open it in Lightroom and do more retouching as our product image required.
 Zoom the image, you will get a properly focused image.

 Focus stacking using GIMP is pretty much more complex than that in Photoshop.
 The task here is manual that demands skill and experience of the designers whereas focus stacking and photo blending in Photoshop is completely automatic.

 For focus stacking in GIMP, firstly, you have to open your all images in the same layer.
 Mark your non-focused area by guides.
 Clicking the right button on the first layer, Select Marge from the dropdown.
 Then, go to layer and add a layer mask (Layer > Mask > Add Layer mask).
 Select the brush tool and drag on the blurry area and it will clear the area.
 Next, go to Image from the top and click on the Guides & remove guides.
 Finally, flatten the image and save it.

 This manual technique sounds easy, but still, it is more complex and a designer should have the proper knowledge about layer masking, guides, merge images, etc. Even, sometimes it cannot produce a fully focused image like Photoshop that is unparalleled so far considering focus stacking and image auto-blending.